tokend/new-js-sdk/docs/README.md

 - `WalletsManager` - to manipulate over wallets
 - `SignersManager` - to manipulate over account signers
 - `FactorsManager` - to manipulate over authentication factors
+- `DocumentsManager` - to upload and get files

 Managers use `ApiCaller` instance to perform their requests but they do not update its instance.
 So if you change anything state using a manager, i.e.